How to Recover Deleted Photos from Your iPhone

 How to recover deleted photos from iPhone that are older than 30 days

 If you want to recover deleted photos that are more than 30 days old, you might be able to get them back through restoring your phone to the way it was during a recent back-up.
 Just beware that all your older files and apps that were on your phone at that time will be restored.
 Protect your current data and photos by backing them all up to iCloud first, then do a factory reset and restore your phone from the back-up version that will contain the lost photos you need to recover.
 You’ll find them in the Photos app when your old back-up has been restored.
+You may wonder “is iCould safe?” during this process, but if you have concerns, you can always learn more about how iCloud works and how secure it is.

 Contact Apple Support